ComputationalRadiationPhysics/picongpu/docs/source/prgpatterns/lockstep.rst

 ------------------

 If possible kernels should be written without assuming any lockstep domain size and number of alpaka blocks selected at the kernel start.
-This ensure that the kernel results are always correct even if the user not chose the right parameters for the kernel execution.
+This ensure that the kernel results are always correct even if the user doesn't chose the right parameters for the kernel execution.

   .. literalinclude:: ../../../include/pmacc/test/lockstep/lockstepUT.cpp
      :language: C++